NickBenthem/NickBenthem.github.io/_posts/2023/2023-08-16-what-actually-happens-when-you-run-copy-in-postgres.markdown

                                * earlier in a pipeline */
 } ExecStatusType;
 ```
-Notably for our purposes, when a `COPY ...
+When a `COPY ...
 FROM STDIN` command is sent, `libpq` will return a result status of `PGRES_COPY_IN`[^2].
-Postgres will [check for this status](https://github.com/postgres/postgres/blob/master/src/bin/psql/common.c#L1540-L1541) and [invoke](https://github.com/postgres/postgres/blob/master/src/bin/psql/common.c#L1593) `HandleCopyResult` to handle this scenario.
-From here, `HandleCopyResult` gathers the appropriate stream to `COPY` data from, and passes this to `handleCopyIn`, which is where the interesting work happens.
+Postgres will [check for this status](https://github.com/postgres/postgres/blob/master/src/bin/psql/common.c#L1540-L1541), [invoke](https://github.com/postgres/postgres/blob/master/src/bin/psql/common.c#L1593) `HandleCopyResult` and suquently invoke `handleCopyIn`, which is where the interesting work happens.

 # How does `handleCopyIn` work?

-`handleCopyIn` is a workhorse responsible.
-It is responsible consuming the `FILE` stream, streaming the data to `libpq`, and finalizing the COPY.
+`handleCopyIn` is a workhorse responsible for consuming the `FILE` stream, streaming the data to `libpq`, and finalizing the COPY.
 There's a lot of code to break down in `handleCopyIn`.

 <video muted autoplay loop style="width:100%">
     <source src="/assets/img/what-actually-happens-when-you-run-copy-in-postgres/code.mp4" type="video/mp4">